survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 ## Understanding SemVer

-Most of the packages out there comply with SemVer.
-It's not problematic as sometimes packages may inadvertently break it, but there are ways around this.
+Most popular packages out there comply with SemVer.
+It's problematic as sometimes packages may inadvertently break it, but there are ways around this.
 Roughly, SemVer states that you should not break backwards compatibility, given [certain rules](http://semver.org/) are met:

 1. The MAJOR version gets incremented when incompatible API changes are made to stable APIs.
 2. The MINOR version gets incremented when backwards-compatible functionality is added.